ryangaraygay/try-springboot-initializer-codespaces/README.md

 # try-springboot-initializer-codespaces
-Want a springboot project without desktop IDE and instead use codespaces
+I wanted a springboot project without desktop IDE and instead just use codespaces.

+Here's one way I found to do it.

 Get spring initialization template/files
 1) goto https://start.spring.io/ to configure your starting template for springboot